daireto/sqlactive/docs/api/active-record-mixin.md

 ???+ warning

     All relations used in filtering/sorting/grouping should be explicitly set, not just being a `backref`.
-    This is because `sqlactive` does not know the relation direction and cannot infer it.
+This is because SQLActive does not know the relation direction and cannot infer it.
 So, when defining a relationship like:

     ```python
     class User(BaseModel):